Tracy Cameron

-Tracy Stuart (née Cameron) (born February 1, 1975, Shubenacadie, Nova Scotia, Canada) Began Rowing in 2000 at the age of 25 by enrolling in the learn to row program, while attending the University of Calgary.
+Tracy Stuart (née Cameron) (born February 1, 1975) is a Canadian rower.
+She began rowing in 2000 at the age of 25 by enrolling in the learn to row program, while attending the University of Calgary.
 Since then, Tracy has been to the starting line 12 times and brought home 9 medals, including a Bronze in the Beijing 2008 Summer Olympics and a gold in the 2010 World Rowing Championships.

 Biography

 Cameron has won two World Rowing Championships medals, a gold in 2005 in the Lightweight Quadruple Sculls with Melanie Kok, Mara Jones and Elizabeth Urbach and a gold in 2010 in the Lightweight Double Sculls with Lindsay Jennerich.
 She competed at the Beijing 2008 Summer Olympics in the women's lightweight doubles with partner Melanie Kok and won a bronze medal.